We are a San Francisco K-5 public school located in the Castro

 How do I pay for my child’s full-price or reduced lunches?

-You may pay online at www.mealpayplus.com or you may pay by check (make check payable to Student Nutrition Services) and turn it into the office or to the cafeteria.
+Sign up for online meal payments at mypaymentsplus.com.
+First-time registrants will need your student’s ID number without the “HO” prefix—which can be found in the assignment letter from SFUSD.
+You may also pay by check (make check payable to Student Nutrition Services) and turn it into the office or to the cafeteria.

 Are snacks provided?

 Yes, usually during morning recess.
 Fresh fruit is provided daily through funds raised by the Parent Faculty Club.
 Within a classroom, families also take turns bringing crackers, pretzels, etc. The After School Program also provides a free snack at around 3:45pm.

 If my child brings her lunch, can she get help opening the containers, etc.?